 “White Screen of Death” (yes, it exists, and it's not a remake of Jaws), “Database connection error”, or “Error 500”: these are the nightmares of every webmaster.
 And believe me, there are plenty more ready to make you nauseous.

-These mistakes, we pray they never happen.
-But one day, they always end up coming down on us.
+These mistakes, we pray never happen.
+But inevitably, they always end up coming down on us.

-And then, panic is on board.
-Especially when it’s the first time.
-If you’ve ever experienced this great moment of loneliness, you’ve probably wondered how to solve this damn problem that just fell on you.
+And then, the panic sets in.
+Especially when it's the first time.
+If you've ever experienced this great moment of loneliness, you've probably wondered how to solve this damn problem that just fell on you.